-During the search efforts, the rescue party noticed several things that struck then as odd or strange.
-The local temperature was in excess of 100°F but members of the team felt an ominous chill emanating from somewhere.
-Another oddity was the conditions of the victims.
-All of them had suffered but none had any injuries to note of.
-They were also decaying quicker than they should be.
-The ship itself didn’t appear to have suffered any damage and when the search party returned to the Silver Star, the decision to tow the Ourang Medan for salvage was quickly taken.
-It was only when the ships were tethered together that smoke was discovered below decks, specifically the No. 4 cargo hold.
-Within seconds of the tow rope being severed, the Ourang Medan exploded with enough force to lift it out of the water before sinking to the sea bed.
+During the search efforts, the rescue party noticed several things that struck them as odd.
+The local temperature was in excess of 100°F but members of the team felt an ominous chill coming from somewhere.
+Another mystery was the conditions of the victims.
+All of them had suffered but none had any injuries to note.
+They were also decaying quicker than they should.
+The ship itself didn’t appear to have suffered any damage.
+When the search party returned to the Silver Star, they quickly decided to tow the Ourang Medan for salvage.
+It was only when they tethered the ships together that they discovered smoke below decks, specifically in the No. 4 cargo hold.
+Within seconds after they severed the tow rope, the Ourang Medan exploded.
+The sheer force lifted it out of the water before it sank to the seafloor.

-The first official mention of the incident was made by the United States Coast Guard in May 1952. in addition to the witness testimony of the state of the crew themselves, the published account added that they were all found with ‘their frozen faces upturned to the sun… staring, as if in fear… the mouths were gaping open and the eyes staring‘.
+The first official mention of the incident came from the United States Coast Guard in May 1952.
+In addition to the witness testimony of the state of the crewmembers, the account added grim details:

-One of the arguments cited against this ever taking place was the registry of the Ourang Medan.
-Officially speaking, it appears as though it never actually existed.
-The Silver Star was a real vessel though, but at the time the Ourang Medan was supposed to have been floundering, the Silver Star was operating under another registration: Santa Juana.
-The Grace Line shipping company had bought rights to the ship and renamed it.
+One of the arguments that counters the truth of the event came from the registry of the Ourang Medan.
+Officially, it appears as that the ship never existed, although the Silver Star was a real vessel.
+But at the time the Ourang Medan was supposedly foundering, the Silver Star was operating under another registration: Santa Juana.
+The Grace Line shipping company had bought rights to the vessel and renamed it.

-Those that believe in the Ourang Medan insist that the ship was registered in Sumatra.
-At the time, Sumatra was a Dutch colony that formed part of what was known as the Dutch East Indies.
+In contrast, those that believe in the Ourang Medan story insist that the registration of the ship originated in Sumatra.
+At the time, Sumatra was a Dutch colony that formed part of the Dutch East Indies.
 In Indonesian, Ourang means ‘man’ and Medan is the largest city on the island of Sumatra.
-The registered name Ourang Medan literally means ‘Man from Medan’.
-No records have been produced to back up this ascertain.
+Hence the name Ourang Medan literally means ‘Man from Medan.’
+There are no records that back up this ascertain.
 Even Lloyd’s Shipping registers and the Dictionary of Disasters at sea 1824-1962 has found no mention of the Ourang Medan.

-There are those who speculated that the ship was actually carrying a far more sinister and altogether more dangerous cargo.
-Biological weapons manufactured by Japanese scientists as the result of insidious experiments that even the Nazi regime would baulk at, could well have been smuggled out of Japan.
-Known as Unit 731, it was designed to be a secret research and development meant to create the most dangerous chemical and biological weapons to help establish Japanese supremacy.
-Unit 731 was formed sometime in 1932 by a Japanese bacteriologist called Shirō Ishii who conducted terrible experiments during the Second World War.
-Is it feasible that Unit 731 was smuggled on a nondescript merchant vessel with a foreign crew to avoid drawing unwanted attention to what was taking place?
-If so, what went horribly wrong?
+Some speculated that the ship was carrying a far more sinister and dangerous cargo.
+One theory suggests that the Japanese may have smuggled experimental biological weapons manufactured by them.
+Known as Unit 731, the weapon was secret research and development.
+According to this theory, the Japanese aimed to create the most dangerous chemical weapon for their establishment of Japanese supremacy.
+A Japanese bacteriologist named Shirō Ishii conducted terrible experiments during the Second World War.
+He developed Unit 731 sometime in 1932.
+Is it possible that the Japanese smuggled Unit 731 onto a nondescript merchant vessel with a foreign crew because they did not want attention?
+If so, what went wrong?

 Comparisons to the Philadelphia Experiment have been made by some UFOlogists.
-Wraiths have also been blamed for whatever happened aboard the ill-fated ship.
-The unnatural deaths of the entire crew have lent some form of credibility to these and other causes that imagination have conjured up in the last half a century.
-Even undead pirates, like the crew of the fictional Black Pearl, have been blamed by some!
+Some people blamed the paranormal for whatever happened aboard the ill-fated ship.
+The unnatural deaths of the entire crew have lent some form of credibility to these and other causes that imagination has conjured up in the last half a century.
+Even undead pirates, like the crew of the fictional Black Pearl, were suspect.

-Was the S.S.
-Ourang Medan a genuine event or just a mariner’s seafaring tale designed to scare, frighten or dissuade?
-After all, as every sailor is fond of revealing, the one that got away was this big.
+Was the tragedy on the S.S.
+Ourang Medan a genuine event or just a mariner’s seafaring tale designed to scare, frighten, or dissuade?